mds-agenturgruppe/pimprint-core-bundle/doc/20_InDesign_Plugin/00_Server_connection.md

 # Configuring server connections

-The connection to the Pimcore server is configured in the plugin _Settings_ pane which opens up by clicking the gear wheel icon in the top right corner of the plugin window.
+The connection to the Pimcore server is configured in the plugin _Settings_ pane, which opens up by clicking the gear wheel icon in the top right corner of the plugin window.

 ![Plugin - Settings](../img/plugin-settings.png)